 How to choose the right sales process for your organization

-If you want your salespeople to be organized, efficient, and successful, they must follow a standard sales process.
-The first step is choosing the sales process that’s right for your business.
+If you want your salespeople to be organized, efficient, and successful, they must follow a standardized sales process.

-Tips for choosing the sales process that’s right for you:
+Tips for choosing the best sales process for your sales team:

 - Look for a process that’s well-established and recognized in the sales effectiveness industry

-- Try to see the sales process or sales training live to see if it feels right for your team (by attending a training seminar, for example)
+- Test drive the sales training live to see if it feels right for your team (by attending an open-enrollment training program, for example)

-- Identify if the sales process is adaptable or customizable to fit the needs of your organization
+- Identify the adaptability or customization options that fit the needs of your organization

-- Look for a sales process that’s simple enough for your salespeople to quickly learn and implement
+- Look for a process that’s simple enough for your salespeople to quickly learn and implement